lilioid/homepage/src/homepage/blog/003-unmigrating-mas.md

 └──────────────────────────────────────────────────┘
 ```

-The issue is now, that when MAS is disabled and a user tries to log into their account, synapse does not recognize the upstream OIDC providers user id and provisions a new account.
+The issue is that now, when MAS is disabled and a user tries to log into their account, synapse does not recognize the upstream OIDC provider's user ID and provisions a new account.

 ## Data Layout of MAS and Synapse